 - Think about using live video chat.
 It’s the next best thing to face-to-face.

 - Post service updates throughout any outage or crisis situation to keep your customers well informed.
 If an online service crashes, or planned maintenance overruns, one of the biggest complaints, and the reason most people send angry tweets, is a lack of real-time information on what is happening and when the service will be resumed.

 NatWest uses Vine to answer around 20 of the most frequently asked questions it receives on Twitter, and engage with customers.
 It fits with the bank’s tone of voice and breaks away from with the buttoned-up reputation most banks have.
 One its latest Vines shows customers the simplicity of using its Touch ID login for its app.
 NatWest is the first UK-based bank to offer this and is proactive with sharing the new feature with its customers via a link on service tweets.

-If customers have watched the video and still need help, NatWest completes the service loop with a message explaining that it can’t answer questions on the video platform and directs people to @NatWest_Help.
+If customers watched the video and still needed help, NatWest completed the service loop with a message explaining that it can’t answer questions on the video platform and directed people to @NatWest_Help.